 I received my B.A. in psychology and economics (summa cum laude) from University of Virginia in 2013.
 In my undergraduate life, I studied affective forecasting and cultural psychology with Tim Wilson and Shige Oishi.
 I also did research on game theories and bargaining in economics.

-I am a third year Ph.D. student in social psychology and social policy, working with Betsy Levy Paluck.
+I am a fourth year Ph.D. student in social psychology and social policy, working with Betsy Levy Paluck.
 In one line of research, I investigate how people consciously decide to engage in behaviors that are in direct opposition to strong and widely known ingroup norms.
 Specifically, I use qualitative and quantitative methods to characterize the psychological processes that precede deviance from prescriptive norms, and their chronology.

 Another line of research examines the extent to which "authority sanction" (e.g., exclusionary law, politicians' hate speech) affects the conditions of intergroup contact and the chance of prejudice reduction following intergroup contact.